argoproj-labs/argocd-vault-plugin/CONTRIBUTING.md

 We follow the Github forking model for outside contributions

 1. Fork the repo and create your branch off the `main` branch
-2. Add tests for any code that is added of changed
+2. Add tests for any code that is added or changed
 3. Make sure all tests pass
 4. Commit any changes to your branch following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) guidelines
 5. Push changes to the fork you created